 Kasada’s technology is constantly learning and evolving, so it can effectively stop sophisticated AI-powered bad bots that can bypass reCAPTCHA.

-Like we mentioned earlier, bot operators often use DevTools, stealth plugins, solver services, anti-detect browsers, and proxy networks to evade detection.
+Bot operators often use DevTools, stealth plugins, solver services, anti-detect browsers, and proxy networks to evade detection.
 Kasada’s technology can detect and block all of these strategies.

 Why Choose Kasada?